Environmental Impact of the iPhone

 Apple doesn’t tell us exactly how much of these materials are in each of their phones, but if we understood their Environmental Report, it’s less than a gram per phone.

-In fact, the total eWaste generated in 2016 has been estimated at 44.7 billion kilograms – or roughly 6 kilos for every human alive today!
+In fact, the total e-waste generated in 2019 was estimated at 53.6 billion kilograms – or close to 7 kilos for every human alive today!

 So what happens to the rest?
 That’s the million-dollar environmental question.
 The short answer is that no one is really sure.
 There are basically 3 outcomes: